oemof/exerpy/docs/api.rst

 The exergy analysis requires the following inputs from the user:

-- **Product exergy** (:code:`E_P`): Dictionary containing the connection IDs that define the product exergy flows.
+- **Exergy of the product** (:code:`E_P`): A dictionary containing the connection IDs that define the product exergy flows.
 The connection IDs are specified as "inputs" (flows entering the system) and "outputs" (flows leaving the system).

-- **Fuel exergy** (:code:`E_F`): Dictionary containing the connection IDs that define the fuel exergy flows, similarly structured with "inputs" and "outputs".
+- **Exergy of the fuel** (:code:`E_F`): A dictionary containing the connection IDs that define the fuel exergy flows, similarly structured with "inputs" and "outputs".

-- **Loss exergy** (:code:`E_L`): Dictionary specifying the connection IDs for exergy losses.
-This is optional and defaults to an empty dictionary.
+- **Exergy loss** (:code:`E_L`): A dictionary specifying the connection IDs for exergy losses.
+This input is optional and defaults to an empty dictionary.

 Example: